rafig0/Ultrasonic-Motion-Light-Distance-Estimator/README.md

 # 💡 Ultrasonic Motion Activated Light & Distance Estimator
-Ultrasonic motion-activated light & distance estimator built with Arduino Nano — a compact, smart system that automatically turns on a light when motion is detected, while simultaneously estimating the distance of the approaching object using an HC-SR04 ultrasonic sensor.
+Ultrasonic motion-activated light & distance estimator built with Arduino Nano — a compact, smart system that automatically turns on a light when motion is detected, while simultaneously estimating the distance of the object on the serial monitor using an HC-SR04 ultrasonic sensor.

 ## ⚙️ What It Does